wwenhongich/GNSS-IMU_FGO_FUSION/README.md

 # GNSS/IMU fusion

 **GNSS/IMU loosely coupled fusion based on the factor graph.
-A video of the result can be found on [YouTube](https://youtu.be/xn7mffXxrPo).We collect real GNSS and IMU on the Xiamen University campus.**
+A video of the result can be found on [YouTube](https://youtu.be/xn7mffXxrPo).
+We collect real GNSS and IMU on the Xiamen University campus.**

 **Authors:** Wenhong Wu, Xunyu Zhong, Xiaozhen Cui, and Dongjie Wu